klarna/react-native-klarna-inapp-sdk/README.md

 #### iOS

 We strongly encourage you to use CocoaPods to manage the library and follow the instructions below to add the SDK as a dependency to the React Native app.
-If you add the SDK to CocoaPods elsewhere in the application may cause the SDK to not be visible to the library.
+If you add the SDK to CocoaPods elsewhere in the application it may cause the SDK to not be visible to the library.

 1. After running `$ npm install react-native-klarna-inapp-sdk --save` go to `[your project]/ios` folder.
 2. Make sure you have a Podfile ready, if not use `pod init`.
 Check that `platform :ios, ‘10.0’`.